Dispatch-IT-Solutions/TA_pfsense/README.md

+### Technology Add-On for pfSense filterlog data

-Tag your incoming data as 'pfsense' to take advantage of these field extractions.
+Tag your incoming data as pfsense to take advantage of these field extractions.
 ```sourcetype = pfsense```

 Please note the current configuration of TIME_FORMAT and MAX_TIMESTAMP_LOOKAHEAD for your specific data feed